 Employee listening is the practice of listening to employee sentiment, needs, concerns, and wants.
-Many organizations already invest heavily in customer listening as part of their focus on the customer experience (CX).
+Many companies already invest heavily in customer listening as part of their focus on the customer experience (CX).
 But there is a clear link between employee experience (EX) and CX, which has put the spotlight on improving the overall employee experience.

 Employee engagement refers to how an employee feels about their work and their level of commitment and involvement in that work.
 This metric is a precursor to all kinds of other business outcomes like retention, productivity, safety and compliance, job satisfaction, and more.

+- Audit Employee Communications.
 Before an internal communications professional should begin planning content and campaigns, they need to conduct an internal comms audit to understand what employee groups have access to what channels and what messages.

 How Do You Improve Employee Communication?

-How Does theEMPLOYEEapp Help With Employee Communication?
+How Does theEMPLOYEEapp Help With Employee Comms?

-When employees do not feel that their voice is heard or their feedback not sought out, they do not feel valued. theEMPLOYEEapp helps solve this problem by creating that direct channel for employee communication, including top-down messaging, surveys, a company directory, and key resources all in one centralized hub.
+When employees do not feel that their voice is heard or their feedback is not sought out, they do not feel valued. theEMPLOYEEapp helps solve this problem by creating a direct channel for employee communication, including top-down messaging, surveys, a company directory, and key resources all in one centralized hub.